sagarbasavaraj/people-management/README.md

 - Dropdown component can be enhanced to handle keyboard events.
 - Internationalization support.
 - create story book for common components.
 It helps new joiness to understand components and play around with it.
+- sass features can be used to automate padding, margin and border.